ChigozieCO/altschool-capstone-project/README.md

 As you can see, when I run the `terraform plan` command it lets me know the resources and the the number of resources it is about to create.

 (image 3)

+# Create Policy and Role for Route53 to Assume in the ClusterIssuer Process

+While writing the configuration to spin up my VPC and other networking resources as well as my EKS I also added configuration to configure IAM roles and policies for Route 53 with cert-manager.

+I created an IAM role with a trust policy that specifies the OIDC provider and conditions for when the role can be assumed based on the service account and namespace.

+The ClusterIssuer will need these credentials for the certificate issuing process and as a safe way to handle my secrets I will use IAM roles associated with Kubernetes service accounts to manage access to AWS services securely.
+This is why it is necessary to create the this policy and role for Route53 and I did it using terraform.

+========> bp 3

+You can find the script to create the role [here](./terraform/route53-role-policy.tf)